heathhenley/AOC/2016/README.md

 Moved around in the keypad checking that the move was valid - for practice I switched my original python soln to be totally functional and then translated it to ocaml.

+## Days 2-8
+Mostly been straightforward so far but fun to do in Ocaml.